-How Wildlife Exploitation, Habitat Loss Fuel Pandemic Risk
+How Wildlife Exploitation and Habitat Loss Fuel Pandemic Risk

 As the world reels from the coronavirus pandemic, this tragedy is spotlighting how wildlife trade and habitat destruction threaten human health.
 It shows how urgently we need to change our relationship with nature.